mxrnx/woah/README.md

 `gem install woah`

 ## What now???
-Easy.
+Simple.
 You're gonna want to extend Woah::Base, which will be your app's, er, base.

 ```ruby
 require 'woah'